This documentation is DEPRECATED and IS NOT MAINTAINED. It will be removed in the future.

 The recommendations presented here are hard-won.
 We strongly recommend that you test using the exact parameters presented here.
 Using any other configuration will make it difficult for us to provide you with support.

-Windows-Based Engine development presents non-trivial system requirements for your development host:
+Windows-Based participant development presents non-trivial system requirements for your development host:

 - Windows 10 Pro